kiegroup/github-action-build-chain/README.md

 ## How to add it to your project(s)

-It is just to add the step
+It is just to add the step (replacing dependencies and commands)

 ```
 - name: Build Chain